This tutorial goes through Deployment Manager using the

 - When prompted to create a project, enter a name and a project ID that will be used to identify your project, or accept the defaults, and click Create. ...see naming guidelines

-Enable APIs for which you want to use Deployment Manager
+Enable the APIs for the Google Cloud resources that you want to manage

-Deployment Manager uses the APIs of other Google Cloud Platform services to create and manage your resources.
-To use these other APIs, you must first enable the APIs for your project.
-Depending on what you want to deploy, the APIs you enable may vary.
+Deployment Manager uses the APIs of other Google Cloud services to create and manage your resources.
+To create these resources, you must first enable the services' APIs for your project.

-For this step-by-step guide, we deploy Google Compute Engine resources, so you need to enable Google Compute Engine.
+For this walkthrough, you deploy Compute Engine resources, so you need to enable the Compute Engine API.

 Next, enable Deployment Manager: